vrutkovs/firefox-flatpak/README.md

 # firefox-flatpak
 This is a set of patches, scripts and a manifest to build latest Firefox using Flatpak.
-It is using GNOME 3.22 as base runtime.
+DevEdition and Nightly are using GNOME 3.34 as base runtime.
+The UpstreamBinary Flatpak uses the FreeDesktop Platform for GNOME and KDE.

 # Usage

-Run ```./setup_runtime.sh``` to download and install GNOME 3.20 SDK and GNOME 3.22 SDK for Flatpak.
+Run ```./setup_runtime.sh``` to download and install GNOME SDK and FreeDesktop Platform for Flatpak.

 Currently there are three builds available:
 * org.mozilla.FirefoxNightly - to build latest nightly